 Changes by Sector

-Both the residential (1.81 per cent) and non-residential (0.87 per cent) taxable assessment base continued to grow.
+Both the residential (0.98 per cent) and non-residential (0.70 per cent) taxable assessment base registered slower growth in 2019.

 Under the current taxation methodology, the stronger growth in residential taxable assessment suggests a continued shift in tax share towards the residential sector.